Spider veins: the nine risk factors

 The medical name for spider veins is ‘telangiectasias’ which is probably why most of us prefer their common name or thread veins as an alternative.

-This type of leg vein problem is extremely common among women – around 1 in 4 of us is affected at some stage in our lives and as skin becomes thinner and collagen decreases with age they are more likely to show up after middle age.
+This type of leg vein problem is extremely common among women – around 1 in 4 of us is affected at some stage in our lives.
+As skin becomes thinner and collagen decreases in middle age vein problems are more likely to show up.

 The root of the problem is weakened vein valves which cause blood to leak back into the tiny branched veins in your legs and collect there.
 Venous insufficiency or venus reflux is the medical term.
 It is this leaked blood that becomes visible and unsightly to the naked eye.